Manufacturing and Mobility · Revenue & Growth

 In one sentence

-AI-native revenue operations for automotive is a phased engagement (Discovery 2 weeks → Build 9 weeks → Run continuous (integration-heavy)) that ships a production workflow on top of DMS and CRM, moves forecast accuracy by −77% against the automotive baseline, and is operated under revenue & growth governance from day one.
+AI-native revenue operations for automotive A phased engagement that ships a production revenue operations workflow on top of DMS and CRM, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on forecast accuracy: −77%.

 Key facts